Definitions and meaning of pax

 pax (plural pax)

-3. (Malaysia, Singapore, by extension) A restaurant guest, when counting; person.
+- (Malaysia, Singapore, Philippines, by extension, restaurant industry) A restaurant guest, when counting; person.

 Derived terms